tc39/proposal-string-dedent/README.md

 }
 ```

-Now the input and output look about right, but we've had to add a runtime dependency.
+Now both the code and the resulting output look about right, but we had to add a runtime dependency.
 This makes what could be pure data less portable.
-You can no longer copy-paste snippets, you have to copy-paste snippets, install an npm package, maybe install the types too, import it and then use it.
+You can no longer copy-paste snippets without installing an npm package, possibly installing the types too, then importing and using it.
 This solution also cannot be used in ecmascript-compatible data formats like [json5](https://npmjs.com/package/json5).

 Similarly, [jest-inline-snapshots](https://jestjs.io/docs/en/snapshot-testing#inline-snapshots) automatically "dedent" literal snapshots at runtime.
 There is also a [babel plugin](https://www.npmjs.com/package/babel-plugin-dedent) which moves the "dedenting" to compile-time.